Lyuminarskiy/oop/docs/en/practice/01/README.md

 1. Create the vector type `Vector`.
 2. Define access modifiers for class members.
-3. Demonstrate how to work with a vector type.
+3. Demonstrate how to work with the vector type.

 ### Fields